R21Digital/galactic-archives/docs/batch_summary.md

 Created a `/blog/` route to host news posts.
 Each entry is written in Markdown and rendered with the `blog-post.njk` layout.

 Introduced a `/patch-notes/` route for release notes.
 These Markdown files use the `patch-note.njk` layout.

+### Batch 013 – Community & Help Pages

+Added /help/, /community-standards/, and /community/ pages for site guidance and community engagement.
+Updated the footer with new links and improved styling.